jasonagriffis/active_directory/domain_controller/README.md

 		- Microsoft Windows
 		- Windows Server 2019
 	- Name your virtual machine whatever you'd like, I chose _Base Server (Windows Server 2022)_ as I plan to use the initial install as a template to clone from
-	- I left the maximum disk size as the defualt, it's only a lab and I don't need to create a huge file
+	- I left the maximum disk size as the default, it's only a lab and I don't need to create a huge file
 	- **Before you click finish**
 		- Customize the Hardware
 			- _New CD/DVD (SATA)_ select the ISO for the evaluation under _Use ISO image file:_